| Date | 1915 CE |

 | Current location | The Hilma af Klint Foundation, Stockholm, Sweden |

-Hilma af Klint’s The Dove, No. 2 is one of the most striking and mysterious paintings in her monumental Paintings for the Temple cycle.
-Against a vast, velvety black field that swallows three-quarters of the canvas, a radiant geometric form descends from above and dramatically “lands” in the lower third, where soft cubes in pale yellow and blue seem to kiss a subtle horizon line.
-A burst of red and white energy surrounds the point of contact—symbolising the final defeat of chaos by light.
-Painted in just five intense days, this is the darkest and most dramatic picture in the entire 14-work “Dove” series and a powerful meditation on the moment when spirit touches matter.
+Hilma af Klint’s The Dove, No. 2 is one of the most striking and enigmatic paintings in her monumental Paintings for the Temple cycle.
+Against a vast, velvety black field that absorbs most of the canvas, a radiant geometric form descends from above and comes to rest in the lower third, where pale yellow and blue cubes seem to meet a quiet horizon line.
+Around this point of contact, red and white energy flares outward, giving the impression that light has just broken through darkness.
+Painted with unusual intensity over only a few days, the work stands as the darkest and most dramatic image in the fourteen-part Dove series, and as a powerful meditation on the moment when spirit touches matter.

-Hilma af Klint produced fully non-objective paintings years before Wassily Kandinsky, Kazimir Malevich, or Piet Mondrian are traditionally credited with inventing abstraction, yet her work remained almost unknown until the 1980s because she believed the world was not ready for it.
-The Dove, No. 2 fuses Christian iconography (the dove as the Holy Spirit), Theosophical ideas of cosmic evolution, Anthroposophy, and Goethe’s colour theory into a uniquely personal symbolic language.
-The painting dramatises the exact instant of incarnation—the descent of spirit into matter—and the overcoming of dualism (light/dark, male/female, good/evil).
-Within the imagined temple, it was meant to be placed on the descending spiral, marking the visitor’s re-entry from pure spirit into the physical world.
-Today it is celebrated as a pioneering masterpiece of spiritual abstraction and a key feminist contribution to early 20th-century modernism.
+Hilma af Klint created fully non-objective paintings years before artists such as Kandinsky, Malevich, or Mondrian are usually associated with the emergence of abstraction, yet her work remained largely unknown until the 1980s because she believed the world was not ready for it.
+The Dove, No. 2 brings together Christian iconography, with the dove as a sign of the Holy Spirit, Theosophical ideas of cosmic evolution, Anthroposophy, and Goethe’s color theory in a highly personal symbolic language.
+The painting stages the instant of incarnation, the descent of spirit into matter, and the overcoming of dualism: light and dark, masculine and feminine, good and evil.
+Within the imagined temple, it was intended for the descending spiral, marking the visitor’s return from pure spirit into the material world.
+Today, it is regarded as a major work of spiritual abstraction and as an important feminist contribution to early twentieth-century modernism.

-- Technique: The immense black field is built up in multiple thin, transparent glazes of indigo, Prussian blue, and lampblack, creating a deep, almost three-dimensional velvet texture that shifts with the light.
-The coloured lower section is painted wet-on-wet with generous amounts of oil, giving the yellow and blue cubic forms a luminous, slightly glossy quality that makes them appear to float in front of the matte blackness.
-Fine metallic gold and silver lines—barely visible in reproduction—trace sacred geometries and recall medieval icons.
-A discreet dark-red serpentine form (the defeated dragon) is painted so thinly that it almost disappears into the black ground and is only fully visible under raking light or in high-resolution photographs.
+The painting is executed in oil on canvas and measures 151 × 114.5 cm, or 59 1/2 × 45 inches.
+The immense black field is built up from many thin transparent glazes of indigo, Prussian blue, and lampblack, creating a deep, almost velvety surface that shifts with the light.
+The colored lower section is painted wet-on-wet with generous oil, giving the yellow and blue cubic forms a luminous, slightly glossy presence, as though they were hovering before the matte darkness.
+Fine metallic gold and silver lines, barely visible in reproduction, trace sacred geometries and recall the surface of medieval icons.
+A dark red serpentine form, the defeated dragon, is painted so thinly that it nearly disappears into the black ground and becomes fully visible only under angled light or in very high-resolution images.

-Hilma af Klint kept the entire Paintings for the Temple cycle in her studio and stipulated in her will that the works should not be shown publicly until 20 years after her death (she died in 1944).
-The paintings passed to her nephew Erik af Klint, Vice-Admiral of the Swedish Navy, and were stored in the care of the newly founded Hilma af Klint Foundation (established 1972).
+Hilma af Klint kept the entire Paintings for the Temple cycle in her studio and stated in her will that the works should not be shown publicly until twenty years after her death in 1944.
+The paintings passed to her nephew Erik af Klint, Vice-Admiral of the Swedish Navy, and were later placed in the care of the Hilma af Klint Foundation, established in 1972.
 The foundation still owns the painting today.

 -